Blackfish (film): Release

 Blackfish premiered at the Sundance Film Festival on January 19, 2013.
 Shortly after, Magnolia Pictures and CNN Films acquired US distribution rights to the film, releasing the film on July 19, 2013, with Dogwoof Pictures acquiring international rights.
-Dogwoof sold the film to multiple buyers for international territories, including Netflix for the UK, Scandinavia and Latin America (the latter two would later go to Universal) and Universal Pictures for Asia, Africa, Portugal, Italy and several other territories.
+Dogwoof sold the film to multiple buyers for international territories, including Netflix for the UK, Scandinavia and Latin America (the latter two would later go to Universal) and Universal Pictures for Asia, Africa, Portugal, Italy, and Central and Eastern Europe.
 However, in 2021, for unexplained reasons, Netflix removed Blackfish from their platform.

 Reception

 Critical response

-On Rotten Tomatoes, a review aggregator, the film has a score of 98% based on 132 reviews with an average rating of 8/10.
+On Rotten Tomatoes, a review aggregator, the film has a score of 98% based on 133 reviews with an average rating of 8/10.
 The site's critical consensus states, "Blackfish is an aggressive, impassioned documentary that will change the way you look at performance killer whales."
-On Metacritic, which assigns a weighted average score to reviews from mainstream critics, the film received an average score of 83 out of 100 based on 33 critics indicating "universal acclaim."
+On Metacritic, which assigns a weighted average score to reviews from mainstream critics, the film received an average score of 83 out of 100 based on 33 critics indicating "universal acclaim".
 The Deseret News called it "a gripping example of documentary filmmaking at its finest".